City Guides

 The Vibe

-Pappy’s Smokehouse has two locations, and both are somewhat non-descript brick buildings mostly obscured by their smokers on the outside, but full of fun barbecue style on the inside.
+Pappy’s Smokehouse has a few locations, and both are somewhat nondescript brick buildings mostly obscured by their smokers on the outside, but full of fun barbecue style on the inside.
 Don’t worry about finding a table.
 Just get in line.

 What to Order